kleros/vea/validator-cli/README.md

 # flags

 Flags are passed as the container's command.
-When running the published image, set them on the `validator` service in the root `docker-compose.yml`:
+Set them on the `validator` service in whichever compose file you use — `docker-compose.yml` for the published image, `docker-compose.build.yml` when building from source:

 `command: yarn start --saveSnapshot --path=challenger`

-When building from source you can change `CMD` in `validator-cli/Dockerfile` instead.
-Outside Docker, append them to `yarn start`.
+Both compose files set `command:`, which replaces the image's `CMD`, so editing `CMD` in `validator-cli/Dockerfile` has no effect when starting via compose; it applies only to a direct `docker run`.
+Outside Docker, append the flags to `yarn start`.

 `--saveSnapshot`